 April 4, 2006 - The South Korean ship Dongwon-ho 628 is seized off the coast of Somalia.
 Four months later, the crew is released after a ransom is allegedly paid.

-2008 - The U.S. designates Al-Shabaab, a militant group in Somalia linked to al Qaeda, a foreign terrorist organization.
+2008 - The United States designates Al-Shabaab, a militant group in Somalia linked to al Qaeda, as a foreign terrorist organization.

 September 25, 2008 - The Ukrainian ship, the MV Faina, is attacked.
 Its cargo consists of 33 T-72 tanks, rocket launchers and small arms.
 The ship is released in February after pirates claim they have received a $3.2 million ransom payment.

 November 2008 - The Saudi supertanker Sirius Star is hijacked.
 The ship is released in January 2009 after pirates claim to have received $3 million in ransom.

 April 8, 2009 - Somali pirates hijack the US-flagged cargo ship Maersk Alabama.
 The captain, Richard Phillips, offers himself as a hostage in order to protect his crew.

 April 12, 2009 - Phillips is rescued when US Navy SEAL snipers fatally shoot three pirates and take the fourth into custody.

 June 19, 2011 - Somali Prime Minister Mohamed Abdullahi Farmajo resigns.
 Abdiweli Mohamed Ali is appointed as an interim leader until a new prime minister can be appointed.

 in the southern Somalia regions of Bakool and Lower Shabelle.